 Where does quartz come from?

 This crystal is known as the “master healer” because of its power to amplify the properties of other crystals.
 Quartz is said to enhance mindfulness, minimize negative energy, clear the mind and spirit of any “clutter,” and help bring you to your higher self through its high vibrations.
 Because of its cleansing abilities, quartz is often used in feng shui by being placed in an area that needs energy purification.
-Quartz removes negative energy by absorbing it, and it is suggested that you clean your crystals regularly to cleanse them of that absorbed energy.
+Quartz removes negative energy by absorbing it, and it is suggested that youclean your crystals regularly to cleanse them of that absorbed energy.
 It can actually cleanse other crystals.
+A Quartz charging plate or bowl to place your other crystals can be a great way to energize your whole collection!

 Beyond its regular crystal healing properties, quartz is also said to be one of the crystals that can be programmed to any intention or meaning.This is why it is a great beginner crystal because it is so versatile.